-DIY: How to Repair Roof Shingles Blown Off
+DIY: How to Repair Roof Shingles That Have Blown Off

 While you can do the repairs yourself to potentially save money, it is important to understand what risks you face.

-Roofing shingles may blow off for a number of reasons.
+Roofing shingles may blow off for several reasons.
 Sometimes shingles will blow off during a storm if they were installed incorrectly.
-For example, if roofing nails were placed too high up on the shingles instead of across the nailing strip, it may be less secure or the shingle may pull the nail off during a windstorm.
+For example, if roofing nails were placed too high up on the shingles instead of across the nailing strip, it may be less secure, or the shingle may pull the nail off during a windstorm.
 Shingles may also come loose if there is underlying roof damage.
-If the roof deck is compromised, rotted or warped wood could cause the roofing nails to pop out allowing the shingles to blow off.
+If the roof deck is compromised, rotted or warped wood could cause the roofing nails to pop out, allowing the shingles to blow off.

 Shingles may also blow off a roof due to old age.
-The average asphalt roof has an expected lifespan of between 10 and 15 years.
-If you do not maintain your roof properly, its lifespan may be reduced further.
-There are a number of red flags that could indicate that your roof needs to be replaced, such as the presence of curled or cupped shingle edges, cracked shingles, or bald spots where shingle granules are missing.
-You may also have discolored walls and ceilings indoors from water infiltration or you may notice signs of unwanted pests in your attic.
+The average asphalt roof has an expected life span of between 10 and 15 years.
+If you do not maintain your roof properly, its life span may be reduced further.
+Several red flags could indicate that your roof needs to be replaced, such as the presence of curled or cupped shingle edges, cracked shingles, or bald spots where shingle granules are missing.
+You may also have discolored walls and ceilings indoors from water infiltration, or you may notice signs of unwanted pests in your attic.

 The Roof Repair Process

-When replacing damaged asphalt roofing shingles, you can replace an entire strip which typically spans 3-foot by 1-foot.
-Or you can cut the shingle into sections and replace just a single tab.
+When replacing damaged asphalt roofing shingles, you can replace an entire strip which typically spans 3-feet by 1-foot.
+You can also cut the shingle into sections and replace just a single tab.
 If any part of the damaged shingle remains on the roof, insert a putty knife under it to break the seal.
-A flat bar can then be used to pry up the damaged shingles and remove any remaining nails holding it in place.
+A flat bar can then be used to pry up the damaged shingles and remove any remaining nails holding them in place.

 If you are removing just one damaged tab, use a utility knife to cut off the damaged tab.
 Once the damaged piece is removed, slide the new shingle strip or tab into its proper place.
 You want to secure the new shingle under the shingle that is above it with roofing nails.
-With the replacement shingle in place, carefully lift the tab up and apply a small dab of roofing cement which will help seal the shingle to the roof.
+With the replacement shingle in place, carefully lift the tab and apply a small dab of roofing cement to help seal the shingle to the roof.
 Be sure to check the condition of your roof in the days following the roof repair job.
-If any of the shingles start to lift up, apply more tar.
+If any of the shingles start to lift, apply more tar.

 Risks of DIY Roof Repair

-While do-it-yourself roof repair can be a cost-effective option for the mastered DIYer, it is not a safe choice for the average homeowner.
-There are a number of risks that come with DIY roof repair, starting with improper repairs.
-Without sufficient roof repair knowledge and experience, you may not install the new shingles properly which can lead to more problems down the road.
-When roof shingles are not installed properly, you may find that they lift up, leak, or even fall off during the next windstorm.
-This type of mistake can cost you more money in the long-run.
+While do-it-yourself roof repair can be a cost-effective option for the mastered DIYer, it is not safe for the average homeowner.
+Many risks come with DIY roof repair, starting with improper repairs.
+Without sufficient roof repair knowledge and experience, you may not install the new shingles properly, which can lead to more problems down the road.
+When roof shingles are not installed properly, you may find that they lift, leak, or even fall off during the next windstorm.
+This type of mistake can cost you more money in the long run.